ENCODE-DCC/long-rna-seq-pipeline/dnanexus/align-tophat-se/Readme.md

 <!-- dx-header -->
-# Long-RNA-Seq-align-star-se (DNAnexus Platform App)
+# Long-RNA-Seq-align-tophat-se (DNAnexus Platform App)

 Align Single-ended reads to genome and transcriptome using STAR for the ENCODE long-rna-seq pipeline